-- (2) you must have exhausted all state procedures before petitioning to a federal court if you are a state prisoner, or you must have given the direct appeals court a chance to hear your petition if you are a federal prisoner; - (3) you must follow all state rules and procedures correctly before petitioning to a federal court if you are a state prisoner; and - (4) the petition must be filed in federal court within a specific time frame.
+- (3) you must follow all state rules and procedures correctly before petitioning to a federal court if you are incarcerated by the state; and - (4) the petition must be filed in federal court within a specific time frame.

 These conditions are explained in detail in this Part.
 Section 5 of this Part will also discuss when you can file a second ("successive") petition.